“People ask the difference between a leader and a boss. The leader leads, and the boss drives.”Theodore Roosevelt

 Conversely, leaders seek increased development every day.
 They’re ready to hear new ideas no matter where they come from.
 As a result, they’re able to apply new solutions to problems and open themselves to possibilities.
 It’s this open-minded approach that creates great leaders.

 5. Bosses Shut Down Communication, While Leaders Listen

 On that note, a boss and leader are different from each other because leaders encourage open communication at all times.
 Good leaders not only share encouragement and advice, they listen and answer questions too.
 They know that everyone they work with has something valuable to add, and they make sure these voices are heard.

 Bosses operate under a different philosophy.
 Instead of listening, they only tell others what to do.
 As a result, communication happens in a top-down direction.
 They don’t allow for new ideas and shut themselves out from hearing what others are saying.
 Many people view bosses as a dead end and will only communicate the bare minimum to them.

 6. Bosses Stay The Same, While Leaders Seek Self-Improvement

-Much like the desire to learn, leaders always look for ways they can improve since, in their minds, there’s always room for improvement.
+Much like the desire to learn, managers vs. leaders always look for ways they can improve since, in their minds, there’s always room for improvement.
 This doesn’t mean they’re overly self-critical, but it does show that they recognize improvement is necessary to make significant progress.
 Not only do leaders seek self-improvement, they want to help others improve as well.
 They’ll work with others to make sure they reach a higher level of performance.